BlackCapCoder/scrimba-vim/README.md

 Create a new (or open an existing) project in Scrimba.
 Fire up Vim and run `:ScrimbaDownload` to download all the files in the project to the current directory.
 Any changes you make to these files will be synced with Scrimba.

-If you already have the files, closed Vim, and are not reconnected for some reason, you can connect to Scrimba with `:ScrimbaStart`
+If you already have the files, and closed Vim for some reason, you can connect to Scrimba with `:ScrimbaStart`

 You can see video of it in action [here](https://youtu.be/DUdi2Ou4YRc)